 Bears Legends Offer Different Perspectives

-While fans remain divided, former Bears head coach Dave Wannstedt doesn’t believe the team’s identity is going anywhere.
+Former Bears coach Dave Wannstedt doesn’t believe the team’s identity will change even if it moves to Indiana.

 “The Chicago Bears survived the Great Depression.
 They survived World War II.
-We got to have the Chicago Bears,” Wannstedt said.
+We got to have the Chicago Bears,” Wannstedt told NBC.

 “Hammond, Indiana is happening.
-Okay, now let’s let’s not play doom and gloom.
+Okay, now let’s not play doom and gloom.
 Let’s do a little mental health check in and say, what are the positives here?
-The positives are it’s closer to downtown.
-It’s closer to downtown than Arlington Heights would be.
-It’s in fact 30 minutes closer to downtown than where the Bears training facility is on the north side in Lake Forest where I lived.” – he said.
+The positives are it’s closer to downtown than Arlington Heights would be.
+It’s in fact 30 minutes closer to downtown than where the Bears training facility is on the north side in Lake Forest where I lived,” he told SB Nation.

-The Bears have not officially finalized a move to Indiana, but recent developments suggest momentum is building toward that outcome.
+The Bears have not officially finalized a move to Indiana.

 Also Read: